sio2project/sinol-make/.github/ISSUE_TEMPLATE/bug_report.md

 1. Run '...'
 2. See error
 \
-If possible, please provide the task package you are using.
+If possible, please provide a simplified version of the task package you are using, but *don't* send any code that should be kept non-public, such as solutions to tasks that haven't been used yet.

 **Expected behavior**
 A clear and concise description of what you expected to happen.